About ConnectHomeUSA

 THE EXPANSION PROGRAM – CONNECTHOMEUSA (2017-PRESENT)

-It is estimated that through the efforts of both initiatives, so far over 75,800 previously-unconnected families were connected to the Internet and over 30,000 devices were distributed to communities across the country.
+• It is estimated that through the efforts of both initiatives, over 72,500 previously-unconnected families were connected to the Internet and over 30,000 devices were distributed to communities across the country.
 This translates to an estimated leveraged value of $26.9 million.

 THE FUTURE OF CONNECTHOMEUSA